What is a Running stitch?

 To work this stitch, make 2 parallel rows of aligned running stitches

-Darning stitches which are basically running stitches are used in long and short versions in a consistent manner to make beautiful patterns.
-I can imagine an exquisite shawl border worked in this manner
+Darning stitches, which are running stitches, are used in long and short versions consistently to make beautiful patterns.
+I can imagine an exquisite shawl border worked in this manner.

 Checkout the post on pattern darning for more details.